-Some restaurants require dinner reservations (and savvy Sandalites know to make those reservations as soon as they arrive).
+Some restaurants require dinner reservations (to avoid disappointment, call upon arrival).
 In addition, there's a once-a-week, late-night chocolate buffet.
 Couples booked into Butler and Club Sandals accommodations are entitled to room service.

 Activities at Sandals LaSource Grenada

 Hoping for a simple swimming-and-sunning holiday?
 Sandals Grenada represents a classic beach-and-pool vacation.
-Even if you don't book a room with a private pool, you can swim in any of the larger freshwater and river pools.
+Even if you don't book a room with a private pool, you can swim in the larger freshwater and river pools.
+The beach is small and somewhat disappointing.
 Offshore sports include snorkeling, scuba diving and sailing Hobie catamarans, arranged by the Aqua Center.

 Find refuge from the sun in the air-conditioned fitness center and Red Lane Spa.